Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-This list wouldn’t have been possible if I hadn’t received help and guidance from the following friends and fellow bloggers.
-Do follow their blog and Instagram for inspirational recipes and home decor tips –
+This list wouldn’t have been possible if I hadn’t received inspiration and information from the following friends and fellow bloggers.
+Do follow their blog and Instagram for delicious recipes and home decor tips –

 - Nisha Vedi Pawar (blog + Instagram) – She wrote an extensive guide on Diwali gift guide.
 Definitely check it out!